pqina/angular-filepond/README.md

 import { FilePond, registerPlugin } from 'ngx-filepond';

 // Registering plugins
-import FilePondPluginFileValidateType from 'filepond-plugin-file-validate-type';
+import * as FilePondPluginFileValidateType from 'filepond-plugin-file-validate-type';
+import * as FilepondPluginFileValidateSize from 'filepond-plugin-file-validate-size';
-import FilepondPluginImagePreview from 'filepond-plugin-image-preview';
+import * as FilepondPluginImagePreview from 'filepond-plugin-image-preview';

-registerPlugin(FilePondPluginFileValidateType, FilepondPluginImagePreview);
+registerPlugin(FilePondPluginFileValidateType, FilepondPluginFileValidateSize, FilepondPluginImagePreview);

 // Adding FilePond to imports
 @NgModule({